Shimork04/Convin_task/README.md

 - Mongoose
 - JWT for authentication
 - bcrypt for password hashing
-- HTML, CSS, JavaScript for the frontend
+- HTML, CSS, JavaScript for the frontend prototyping
-- Bootstrap for UI components
 - PDFKit for PDF generation
 - json2csv for CSV conversion